• Skip to primary navigation

 Jump to Recipe - Print Recipe

 Strawberry Crinkle Cookies recipe is all about simplicity and perfection.
 The easiest cookie recipe you will ever make using a strawberry cake mix.
-Sweet, soft and chewy!
+Sweet, soft and chewy.
+Perfect for Vanentine's Day, Easter or Baby Showers!

 strawberry crinkle cookies on a plate

-If you love colorful cookie recipes, you might also like Lofthouse Cookies, Biscoff Chocolate Chip Cookies and Berry Cobbler Cookies.
+And if you are also a fan of colorful cookie recipes, you might also go for Lofthouse Cookies, Biscoff Chocolate Chip Cookies and Berry Cobbler Cookies.

 Strawberry Crinkle Cookies do not disappoint.
 Each strawberry bite is perfectly chewy and yummy.
 I knew I wanted these to be easy, but also to have incredible strawberry color and flavor, but I didn't have any fresh strawberries.
 This is where freeze fried strawberries come in.